agatha-duzan/autoformalization_with_hypothesis/README.md

 ## Key Structure
 - **`data/`**
-  Contains the curated datasets of informal–formal pairs, the retrieval corpora, and the code used to create them
+  Curated datasets of informal–formal pairs, retrieval corpus, and the code used to create them

 - **`pdfs/`**
   Final report and figures.
 Refer to this for a detailed explanation of the project’s methodology, experiments, and findings

 - **`repl/`**
-  A submodule used for the type-checking evaluation
+  Submodule used for the type-checking evaluation

 - **`results/`**
-  - `checkpoints/` – Important because the Lean server crashes easily, so we save our progress in evals
+  - `checkpoints/` the Lean server crashes easily, so we save our progress in evals
-  - `evaluations/` – Detailed evaluation results, including type-checking, TC-BLEU, and BEq scores
+  - `evaluations/` detailed evaluation results, including type-checking, TC-BLEU, and BEq scores
-  - `generations/` – Raw outputs from our different methods
+  - `generations/` raw outputs from our different methods

 ## Usage